LeonDlugosch/MetaSeq-Toolkit/README.md

 Dereplicated or clustered sequences are saved in outDir/05_nr.

 #### classify
 Of course, metagenome are most useful if function and taxonomy of sequences are known.
 Nucleotide based taxonomic sequence classification is done using Kaiju in combination with RefSeq and the ProGenomes databases.
-Functional classification using the GHOSTKoala online tool* and uniref90 and CAZyme database are optional.
+Functional classification using the GHOSTKoala online tool* and uniref90 and CAZyme database are optional (diamond blastp _--more-sensitive_).
 ```
 metaseq classify -i path/to/GeneCatalogue.fasta –o output/directory -prot_id 70 -eval 0.00001 -t 16
 ```